Boost Your Business!

 OK, so I’ll answer this one.

-So, it’s that simple.
-We’ve built it for you.
-It’s proprietary technology.
-You can tell them that it’s your proprietary technology.
 We’re not going to run around telling people, oh that’s not theirs that’s ours.
-No, that’s not in our best interest nor is it in the best interest of our prospects and that’s not how we got big.
-We built the tools for you.
-If you want to tell them it’s your Dashboard, go ahead and tell them that it’s your Dashboard.
-Because it is your Dashboard.
+No, that’s not in our best interest, nor is it in the best interest of our prospects, and that’s not how we got big.

 William:

-OK, alright, so next question is, should I mark up the reseller pricing on the initial pitch?
+OK, alright, so the next question is, should I mark up the reseller pricing on the initial pitch?

 Bernard:

 OK, great question.
-So, and I think this will relate to another question about pricing.
-And I will, I will tie those two together.
-Should I mark up the reseller pricing on the initial pitch and your prices are too high, how can I make it work for me?
+So, this will relate to another question about pricing.
+I will tie those two together.
+Should I mark-up the reseller pricing on the initial pitch, and your prices are too high, how can I make it work for me?
 I’ll answer these questions together.
 Should you mark up during the initial pitch?
 Yes.
 Absolutely.
 You must mark up on the initial pitch.
-Remember that whatever you add onto our prices is the cream you put on your time, on your effort.
-And so, you cannot devalue your own time, you cannot devalue your own effort.
-You cannot devalue your own project management, your sale skills.
-Put a premium on it.
-What we will say, is put an appropriate amount of premium on it.
-You must only charge, and the best advice we give our clients is, charge for the amount of love you intend to give.
-That’s really the best way for us to advise people.
+Remember that whatever you add to our prices is the cream you put into your time and effort.

 William:

-And to add you know, when you’re, like we said, during the pitch you’re to show them and trying to offer value.
-They will get a clue at the start pretty much where everything is at because of the, because of how extensive your reports are, the design, how you’re telling them all this gets updated so often.
-I think it’s, don’t be afraid, don’t be afraid to put it out there and be prepared to defend it.
+During the pitch you’re trying to offer value.
+Your clients or prospects will get a clue at the start about where everything is at because of how extensive your reports are, the design, how you’re telling them all this gets updated so often.

 Bernard: